jspreadsheet/ce/README.md

 ![The JavaScript spreadsheet](https://bossanova.uk/templates/default/img/logo-jexcel.png)

+# Hebrew support, not complete

+To enable rtl column width change, you need to add the special class: dirRtl to both the body and the div of the jExcel.
+Some behavior is improved, not all.

 [**jExcel CE**](https://bossanova.uk/jexcel/v3/) is a lightweight Vanilla JavaScript plugin to create amazing web-based interactive HTML tables and spreadsheets compatible with Excel or any other spreadsheet software.
 You can create an online spreadsheet table from a JS array, JSON, CSV or XSLX files.
 You can copy from excel and paste straight to your jExcel CE spreadsheet and vice versa.